Kombuisflat in Lewenborg.

 Donald Trump doesn’t seem to fall into the category of Hitler, Stalin and Mao.
 Pol Pot from Cambodia murdered a quarter of the Cambodians.
 Had he run Russia or China, he might have outdone Hitler, Stalin and Mao.
 Still, we shouldn’t be too sure.
 Trump is a savage constrained by the United States’ political and judicial institutions.
 Had he free rein, things would probably have been much worse.
 And as far as the supposed qualities of the Antichrist go, few people qualify for all of them.
 Still, his lambasting of the pope’s peace efforts, while portraying himself as Jesus, and the religious display of Donald Trump and his circle of evil in the Oval Office, give him a great shot at the title of Antichrist.
 Is pride not the gravest sin, and is MAGA not all about pride?
 Not to mention money and patriotism, the likely reasons for Judas betraying Jesus.
 And what to think of all the hatred, while Christianity is about love.
 MAGA is the opposite of what Christianity stands for.

-Cultural differences divide us, but none of today’s cultures is fit for the future.
+Cultural differences divide us, but none of today’s cultures is fit for our future.
 The outcome of all we do is a total disaster.
 We should define how we should live and seek those willing to go along with it.
 And because we will never agree, we need a messiah to tell us.
 We will have to separate the good people from the bad people.
 We must try to rehabilitate troublemakers, if necessary, in prison labour camps.
 It would be the end of human rights as we know it.
 And we cannot accept alternative myths because people fight and murder over them, so everyone needs to accept the same fairy tales.
 That is a great leap for a former liberal, but I need to think ahead.
-If I am indeed the messiah, I should aim to have a plan that works for the coming 1,000 years.
+If I am indeed the messiah, I should aim to have a plan that will work for the next 1,000 years.
 I can’t foresee what will happen, but there is a script, so God is in full control, so that worrying is pointless.

 Donald Trump should face trial in The Hague, Netherlands.
 The United States can’t give him a fair trial.
 Liberals may want to hang him, while conservatives might want to give him a pass.
 Whether trying to overthrow a legitimate election result constitutes treason may remain a matter of contention between liberals and conservatives, but that Donald Trump and his pal Bibi Netanyahu have violated international law and committed crimes against humanity by starting the Iran war cannot be in doubt.
 The ultimate expert on murders committed in cynical violation of all norms of human morality and international law, Vladimir Putin, called the assassination of Ayatollah Khamenei a murder committed in cynical violation of all norms of human morality and international law.